 Most LEMs require the computation of river water discharge as the main driver of river erosion and sediment transport.
-While physical-based flow algorithms offer more accurate solutions (e.g. Davy et al., 2017), water routing in 2D LEMs is generally achieved using simple flow algorithms, like the steepest slope (O'Callaghan & Mark, 1984) or the multi-flow direction (Quinn et al., 1991; Freeman, 1991).
-The Fastscape algorithm, and other graph-based approaches, offer a very efficient means to order

-- 20 nodes along the steepest water flow path and to compute river discharge and drainage area (Braun & Willett, 1993; Schwanghart & Scherler, 2014).
-A single receiver and potentially several donors are attributed to each node of the topographic grid, to recursively build a node stack (or graph) from the outlet node to the crest nodes of each catchment.
-Each node is therefore associated to its outlet node through a single flow path.
-These flow paths represent 2D trajectories in the (x, y) space, that can be converted to pseudo 1D trajectories (i.e. to directed acyclic graphs) using the node ordering of the stack.
-For - 25 instance, local river slope along the water flow can be computed by simply differentiating elevation over the distance along the river l between successive nodes.
-2D LEMs solving for river erosion using a single flow algorithm and local river slope or water discharge are therefore fundamentally solving a 1D problem, based on a 2 D description of the flow.
+While flow algorithms based on physical considerations offer more accurate solutions (e.g. Davy et al., 2017), water routing in 2D LEMs is generally achieved using simple flow algorithms, like the steepest slope (O'Callaghan and Mark, 1984) or the multi-flow direction (Quinn et al., 1991; Freeman, 1991).
+The Fastscape algorithm, and other graph-based approaches, offers a very efficient means to order nodes along the steepest water flow path and to compute river discharge and drainage area (Braun and Willett, 2013; Schwanghart and Scherler, 2014).
+A single receiver and potentially several donors are attributed to each node of the topographic grid to recursively build a node stack (or graph) from the outlet node to the crest nodes of each catchment.
+Each node is therefore associated with its outlet node through a single flow path.
+These flow paths represent 2D trajectories in the (x, y) space that can be converted to pseudo-1D trajectories (i.e. to directed acyclic graphs) using the node ordering of the stack.
+For instance, local river slope along the water flow can be computed by simply differentiating elevation over the distance along the river length l between successive nodes.
+The 2D LEMs solving for river erosion using a single flow algorithm and local river slope or water discharge are therefore fundamentally solving a 1D problem, based on a 2D description of the flow.
 To be more accurate, they actually solve for a series of 1D problems, with one 1D problem for each catchment connected to an outlet.

-In 1D, a classical detachment-limited approach to describe the rate of change in river elevation change z with time t is the 30 SPIM (Howard and Kerby, 1983; Howard, 1994; Whipple & Tucker, 1999; Lague, 2014):
+In 1D, a classical detachment-limited approach to describe the rate of change in river elevation change z with time t is the SPIM (Howard and Kerby, 1983; Howard, 1994; Whipple and Tucker, 1999; Lague, 2014):

-$$\frac{\partial z(l,t)}{\partial t} = U(l,t) - K'(l)Q_w(l)^m \left(\frac{\partial z(l,t)}{\partial l}\right)^n,\tag{1}$$ where U is the uplift rate, K' the erodability, $Q_w = rA$ the water discharge with A the drainage area, r the mean daily runoff, and m and n are two exponents.
-This equation can be cast in a more commonly used form, as a function of drainage area, by defining an effective erodability $K = K'r^m$ :
+$$\frac{\partial z(l,t)}{\partial t} = U(l,t) - K'(l)Q{\rm w}(l)^m \left(\frac{\partial z(l,t)}{\partial l}\right)^n,\tag{1}$$ where U is the uplift rate, K' the erodibility, $Q_w = rA$ the water discharge with A the drainage area, r the mean daily runoff, and m and n are two exponents.
+This equation can be cast in a more commonly used form, as a function of drainage area, by defining an effective erodibility $K = K'r^m$: